Devon Daniels/Red Beast Morpher Ranger

 - The Worf Effect: In its first fight, it bested the Beast Racer Zord, but come the next fight, it along with Meltadrone lost to the Beast-X Megazord.

-Voiced by: Ashton BrownA Beta Gigadrone with the data of Meltatron.
+Voiced By: Ashton BrownA Beta Gigadrone with the data of Meltatron.
+It was sent to stop Devon from opening the hanger doors.

 - Acid Attack: What it inherited from Meltatron, acid strong enough to even melt the Beast Racer Zord's saber.